How do I troubleshoot an AWS DMS task that is failing with error message "ERROR: canceling statement due to statement timeout"?

 I'm migrating data to or from my on-premises PostgreSQL database using AWS Database Migration Service (AWS DMS).
 The AWS DMS task runs normally for a while, and then the task fails with an error.
 How do I troubleshoot and resolve these errors?

-When AWS DMS executes the commands to either get data from source or put data in the target, AWS DMS uses the default timeout setting of 60 seconds.
-If the source or target is heavily loaded or there are locks in the tables, then AWS DMS can't finish executing those commands within 60 seconds.
-As a result, the task fails with an error that says "canceling statement due to statement timeout," and you see one of the following entries in the log:
+When AWS DMS tries to either get data from source or put data in the target, it uses the default timeout setting of 60 seconds.
+If the source or target is heavily loaded or there are locks in the tables, then AWS DMS can't finish running those commands within 60 seconds.
+So, the task fails with an error that says "canceling statement due to statement timeout," and you see one of these entries in the log:

 To troubleshoot and resolve these errors, follow these steps: